 Here’s a list of most of the categories in my Home File to get you started.
-I’ve covered pretty much everything I can think of that’s Family related – but remember that all my personal diary related printable will stay separate in my Productivity Planner as I prefer to keep personal and family separate!):-
+I’ve covered pretty much everything I can think of that’s Family related – but remember that all my personal diary related printable will stay separate in my personal planner because I prefer to keep personal and family separate!):-

 - Cleaning Schedule (including monthly, seasonal and annual tasks)